CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 Metadata for main and side tracks are very similar, they just differ in a property to define the video collection it includes.
 The properties `"title"` and `"description"` are all common and required to be set.

 For main tracks, the required property to define the collection is `"chapters"`.
-This defines an ordered sequence of chapters, where each is an ordered collection of lessons.
+This defines an ordered sequence of chapters, where each is an ordered collection of videos.
 Each chapter should also have a `"title"` defined.
-To reference specific lessons, the same slug names used for subfolders in the `videos/lessons` folder should be used.
+To reference specific video, the same slug names used for subfolders in the `videos/` folder should be used.

 ```json
 {